antoniocapelo/antoniocapelo.github.com/_posts/2013-07-28-lets-start-this.md

 Here's a quick description of the main files/folders created:

 ### _config.yml
 This file holds your site configuration variables.
-It should be like this:
+You should end upd with something like this:

 	name: "site name"`
 	description: "site desc"